SSBUTrainingGrounds/Tabuu-3.0/README.md

 However, you can run the bot yourself, if you want to.
 Here's how to do it:
 1) Clone this repository.
-2) Install at least Python 3.8 or newer and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha, as well as the other packages listed in the `requirements.txt` file with `pip install -r requirements.txt`.
+2) Install at least Python 3.8 or newer and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha, as well as the other packages needed with `pip install -r requirements.txt`.
 3) [Create and host your own Discord Application](https://discord.com/developers/applications).
 4) This bot needs *a lot* of server-specific IDs to function properly, so you need to modify the values in the `./utils/ids.py` file with the unique IDs of your servers/channels/roles.
-5) Replace the contents of `./files/badwords.txt` with the words you want to see get automatically warned on usage.
+5) Replace the contents of `./files/badwords.txt` with words that will get you automatically warned on usage.
 6) Create a file named `token.txt` in the `./files/` directory and paste your discord bot token into it.
 7) Run `main.py` and enjoy!

 A few optional extra steps to consider:
 1) If you want the Mee6 leaderboard of your server instead of the Training Grounds one, you need to change that too, in the `./cogs/mee6api.py` file.
 Make sure that Mee6 is present in your server and the levels plugin is enabled.
+2) The stagelist file `./files/stagelist.png` shows our current stagelist.
+If your ruleset is different, replace the image but keep the same file name.
-2) You may also choose to delete the examples in the files in the `./json/` directory, make sure to keep all the json files itself though and leave a pair of curly brackets `{}`.
+3) You may also choose to delete the examples in the files in the `./json/` directory, make sure to keep all the json files itself though and leave a pair of curly brackets `{}`.

 These are entirely optional, but if you are planning on seriously using this bot for your own server, I highly recommend doing these steps for appearance purposes.